CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 </p>
 </div>

+## Choose your PHP version

+Since January 2016, choosing a PHP version has gotten easier: just set the PHP_VERSION environment variable to one of the following values:

+- 5.4
+- 5.5
+- 5.6
+- 7.0

+By default, all new PHP applications are created with a default PHP_VERSION, set to 5.6.
+You can of course change it whenever you want then redeploy your application to use the version you want.

 ## Configuration files for PHP applications

 The configuration file for your PHP application must be `/clevercloud/php.json`, that is a *php.json* file in a